Lakshya Vedh – Destroy Target with Precision

 The FL gives way to the Bis

 In July 80, the Cobras gave up the MiG-21FLs and started converting to the MiG-21Bis.
-The conversion being completed officially on 1st Oct 80.
-Flying commenced in earnest, except for a brief period in 1981, when it was curtailed to less than 5 hours per aircraft per month! -- all due to an ongoing strike in HAL.
+The conversion was completed officially on 1st Oct 80.
+Flying commenced in earnest, except for a brief period in 1981, when it was curtailed to less than 5 hours per aircraft per month! — all due to an ongoing strike in HAL.

 Among the tasks the Squadron faced in the 80s were the trials of the Runway Denial BAP-100 bombs at the high altitude range at Kar-Tso.
 An exercise ADOSA (Air Defence of Srinagar Airfield) was undertaken in 87 under Wg Cdr RK Ghosh.